 Many would have us believe that the reason for our silence or outspokenness is simple; we are either introverts or extroverts.
 Whilst our character of course plays a significant role in the way we our express ourselves I believe there is a great deal more at stake:

 – Many of us were never taught how to find, to value and express our true voice.

-She asks how you feel about taking it on and as usual you simply smile and say ‘no problem’.
+She asks how you feel about taking it on and as usual, you simply smile and say ‘no problem’.
 As she returns to her office you are seething with anger and disbelief that another human being could be so blind as to not be able to see how overworked and overstressed you are.

 Why didn’t you just have the courage to tell her?

 That was me a long time ago and my answer was simple.
-If I said no she would think that I was no good at my job, that I couldn’t cope and she would let me go.
+If I said no, she would think that I was no good at my job, that I couldn’t cope and she would let me go.

-You wish you could tell him that you just ‘don’t get it’, you don’t understand any of it and nothing makes sense to you.
-Why couldn’t you just tell him.
+You wish you could tell him that you just ‘don’t get it’.
+You don’t understand any of it and nothing makes sense to you.
+Why couldn’t you just tell him?

-- You are terrified of public speaking and your boss insists that you present the management team with a full quarterly update.
+You are terrified of public speaking and your boss insists that you present the management team with a full quarterly update.
 It isn’t the update that’s the problem; it’s simply the terrifying thought of speaking to them.

-If only you could tell my boss how you feel and ask for help.
+our boss how you feel and ask for help.